santhosh-sethu/Sethuramanujam_NatComm2020/README.md

 - To be used to extract currents based on event times (which are detected using tarotools).
 - Specifically used to extract correlated events in a second cell based on the events in the first cell.

+PairedViewer_NatComm2020.ipf
+- Used to view, and calculate parameters of correlated events in neuronal pairs.

+Sample_mini_analysis_NatComm2020.pxp
+- a typical dataset on which the above analysis code can be used.

 # Imaging analysis